-The Best Planners for 2020, According to Our Editors
+The Best Planners for Back-to-School, According to Our Editors

 Day Designer Original Daily Planner

-This 2020 planner is available in the classic spiral-bound format, as well as with a hard cover that wraps around the spiral binding for extra protection.
-Planners by Rifle Paper Co. include monthly and weekly views, inspirational quotes, and a ruled pocket in the back that makes it easy to keep track of small things like notes or business cards.
-Plus, for the first time ever, they include sticker sheets.
-This year’s planners span from August 2019 to December 2020.
+This 2021-2022 planner is available in a classic spiral-bound format, as well as with a hardcover that wraps around the spiral binding for extra protection.
+Planners by Rifle Paper Co. include monthly and weekly views, inspirational quotes, and a ruled pocket in the back that makes it easy to keep track of small notes or business cards.
+Plus, for the first time, they include sticker sheets.
+This 17-month planner runs through December 2022.

 Emily Ley Simplified Planner